Surgical Vet Tech

 • Location: Annadale, VA

-St. Petersburg College (online and on-campus) offers three veterinary technology programs: a veterinary practice management certificate, an associate of applied science (AAS), and a bachelor of applied science (BAS) degree program to become a vet tech.
-The certificate program is designed for AS degree holders wanting to learn management skills.
-The AAS and BAS programs are accredited by the AVMA and lead to a two- or a four-year degree in veterinary technology.
+St. Petersburg College (online and on-campus) offers three veterinary technology programs: a veterinary practice management certificate, an associate of science (AS), and a bachelor of applied science (BAS) degree program to become a vet tech.
+The certificate program is designed for associate or bachelor’s degree holders wanting to learn management skills.
+The AS and BAS programs are accredited by the AVMA and lead to a two- or four-year degree in veterinary technology.

 Students in the AS program can choose to attend on-campus and gain 100 hours of clinical hours per semester in the state-of-the-art vet tech facility.
 Online students must complete 280 hours of clinical experience with a credentialed mentor at a vet facility.
-The BAS program offers three sub plans in advanced clinical applications, veterinary hospital management, and clinical and hospital management.
+The BAS program offers three sub-plans in advanced clinical applications, veterinary hospital management, and combined clinical and hospital management.

 • Location: St. Petersburg, FL